k7f/aces/theory/notes.md

 pre-set is equal to over-set and post-set is equal to under-set.
 This is the _set equality condition_ of coherence.

-To see that this is the case, note that if a pre-set point _x_ isn't in the over-set, then _x_ is fork-armed by at least one arm and all such arms are weak followers of _x_; conversely, if an over-set point _x_ isn't in the pre-set, then there is at least one tip join-armed by _x_ and all such tips are weak followers of _x_.
+To see that this is the case, note that if a pre-set dot _x_ isn't in the over-set, then _x_ is fork-armed by at least one arm and all such arms are weak followers of _x_; conversely, if an over-set dot _x_ isn't in the pre-set, then there is at least one tip join-armed by _x_ and all such tips are weak followers of _x_.
 Hence, if a fuset doesn't contain weak followers, then its pre-set and over-set must be equal.
 The other equality is